 - Monitor NEP’s and IEP’s.

-Millicent High School has a Student Counsellor: Sandy Hamilton and a wellbeing teacher: Tamara Gould
+Millicent High School has a Student Counsellor: Sandy Hamilton and a wellbeing Coordinator: Tamara Gould

 Their roles are: